dspsandbox/lidarTDC/README.md

 | usr   | xilinx |
 | pwd   | xilinx  |

-10. Using the file server, navigate to *pynq/overlays/*.
+10. Using the file server, navigate to */xilinx/pynq/overlays/*.

-11. Create a folder called *pynq/overlays/pulseAcq* and copy in it the [.bit .tcl and .hwh files](https://github.com/dspsandbox/lidarTDC/tree/master/pulseAcq/Pynq/pulseAcq) of the pulse acquisition design.
+11. Create a folder called */xilinx/pynq/overlays/pulseAcq* and copy in it the [.bit .tcl and .hwh files](https://github.com/dspsandbox/lidarTDC/tree/master/pulseAcq/Pynq/pulseAcq) of the pulse acquisition design.

-12. OPTIONAL.
-Create a folder called *pynq/overlays/pulseGen* and copy in it the [.bit .tcl and .hwh files](https://github.com/dspsandbox/lidarTDC/tree/master/pulseGen/Pynq/pulseGen) of the pulse generation design.
+12. **OPTIONAL** Create a folder called *pynq/overlays/pulseGen* and copy in it the [.bit .tcl and .hwh files](https://github.com/dspsandbox/lidarTDC/tree/master/pulseGen/Pynq/pulseGen) of the pulse generation design.

-13.
+13. Using the file server, navigate to */xilinx/jupyter_notebooks*.

+14. Create a folder called */xilinx/jupyter_notebooks/pulseAcq* and copy in it the [pulseAcq.ipynb and pulseAcqServer.py files](https://github.com/dspsandbox/lidarTDC/tree/master/pulseAcq/Pynq).

+15. **OPTIONAL** Create a folder called */xilinx/jupyter_notebooks/pulseGen* and copy in it the [pulseGen.ipynb, pulseGenServer.py and pulseGenCachedServer.py files](https://github.com/dspsandbox/lidarTDC/tree/master/pulseAcq/Pynq).